opensearch-project/documentation-website/_data-prepper/common-use-cases/s3-logs.md

 ## Amazon SNS fanout pattern

-To meet the scale of logs produced in S3, some users require multiple SQS queues for their logs.
-You can use the [Amazon Simple Notification Service](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) (SNS) to route event notifications from S3 to an SQS [fanout pattern](https://docs.aws.amazon.com/sns/latest/dg/sns-common-scenarios.html).
-Using SNS, all S3 event notifications go directly to a single SNS topic, where you can subscribe to multiple SQS queues.
+To meet the scale of logs produced by S3, some users require multiple SQS queues for their logs.
+You can use [Amazon Simple Notification Service](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) (Amazon SNS) to route event notifications from S3 to an SQS [fanout pattern](https://docs.aws.amazon.com/sns/latest/dg/sns-common-scenarios.html).
+Using SNS, all S3 event notifications are sent directly to a single SNS topic, where you can subscribe to multiple SQS queues.

 To make sure that Data Prepper can directly parse the event from the SNS topic, configure [raw message delivery](https://docs.aws.amazon.com/sns/latest/dg/sns-large-payload-raw-message-delivery.html) on the SNS to SQS subscription.
 Setting this option will not affect other SQS queues that are subscribed to that SNS topic.